 The continuous grates and seamless base pan make clean up of messes extremely easy.
 The knobs on these can now be had in a round black contemporary style or the classic traditional red knobs.
 Automatic ignition system will reignite the flame should it be extinguished.

 The unit comes with Wolf’s 2 Year Warranty out of the box, and the burners are warrantied up to 5 years.
-Priced at just under $2,000, it’s currently the single best gas cooktop on the market and an excellent value considering it’s bleeding edge design and features.
+Priced at around $1,999, it’s currently the single best gas cooktop on the market and an excellent value considering it’s bleeding edge design and features.

 If you like this, you might also want to check out their latest cooktop variant in our article: New Appliances for 2016.

 #2 – 36″ Bertazzoni Gas Cooktop – PM36500X